xgaia/xgaia.github.io/_site/askomics/jobim/2019/README.md

 - Save, relaunch and share queries and results with other users (AskOmics is multi-users)

-- AskOmics ecosystem: tools to generate AskOmics complient files (AskoR, AuReMe), Interoperability with Galaxy
+- AskOmics ecosystem: tools to generate AskOmics compliant files (AskoR, AuReMe), Interoperability with Galaxy

 ---